Some Examples

 {"file_name":"logo.png","file_data":"PD9waHAKLyo......"}\n

-Note that the end is a newline character, represented as "\n" in PHP using double quotation marks.
+Note that the end is a newline character, represented in PHP with the double quote character "\n".

 Protocol Implementation